netzkolchose/django-computedfields/docs/examples.rst

 Here both `save` or `update_dependent` will take care, that all dependent computed fields get updated.
 Again using `update_dependent` has the advantage of further reducing the update pressure.
-Providing `update_fields` will narrow the update path to computed fields that actually rely on the listed source fields.
+Providing `update_fields` will narrow the update path to computed fields, that actually rely on the listed source fields.

 A full resync of all computed fields project-wide can be triggered by calling the management command